-- 4.28 Outsourced IT and Software costs have been forecast to increase in real terms from £4.6m in FY24 to £7.7m in FY25.
-This is due to projected increases in Software including strategic projects costs and to a lesser extent Managed Service and Software as-a-Service costs. - 4.29 Outsourced costs are then forecast to remain relatively steady in real terms in the first half of the Price Control before reducing in FY28 and FY29.
-This reduction in the second half of the Price Control equates to a 12.8% cost reduction from FY26 to FY29 and is due to anticipated decreases in strategic projects costs in FY28 and FY29 following a period of increase due to implementation of the SAP Hana finance system upgrade in FY26 and FY27.
+- 4.48 Outsourced IT and Software costs are forecast to increase in real terms from £4.6m in FY24 to £7.7m in FY25.
+This is due to projected increases in Software including strategic projects costs and - to a lesser extent - Managed Service and Software as-a-Service costs. - 4.49 Outsourced costs are then forecast to remain relatively steady in real terms in the first half of the price control before reducing in FY28 and FY29.
+This reduction in the second half of the price control equates to a 12.8% cost reduction from FY26 to FY29 and is due to anticipated decreases in strategic projects costs in FY28 and FY29 following a period of increase due to implementation of the SAP Hana finance system upgrade in FY26 and FY27.

-Figure 4.4: Outsourced actual and forecast costs FY18-FY29
+Figure 4.6: Outsourced actual and forecast costs FY18-FY29 (£m)

-- 4.30 Power NI have included an additional uplift amount of £2.2m for software in FY25 which maintains into each year of the Price Control period FY26-FY29.
-All of the software that Power NI are requesting allowances for relates to enhancing systems, data governance/compliance and important cyber security systems. - 4.31 Costs are based on an outsourced implementation charge, software costs plus third-party markup, and ongoing licensing fees each year.
-A summary is shown in Table 4-3 below:
+- 4.50 Power NI has included an additional uplift amount of £2.2m for software in FY25 which is maintained throughout each year of the price control period FY26-FY29.
+All the software that Power NI is requesting allowances for relates to enhancing systems, data governance/compliance and important cyber security systems. - 4.51 Costs are based on an outsourced implementation charge, software costs plus third-party markup, and ongoing licensing fees each year.
+A summary is shown in Table 4.3 below: